Verssae/NeuroJIT/README.md

 #### 1) Reproducing the Experimental Results

-To reproduce the main results of the paper, run the following command:
+To reproduce the major results of the paper, execute the following command:

 ```Shell
 $ docker exec -it neurojit-ase scripts/reproduce.sh
 ```

-If the script executes successfully, you should see the following results:
+If the script is executed successfully, you should see the following results:

 ![reproduced_results.png](reproduced_results.png)